AnkithaVRamaiah/GitHub-Notes/GitHub.md

 # What is Version Control?
 When working on a project, we often make multiple updates and save these updates in different folders to access previous versions when needed.
 Version control simplifies this process by tracking changes in a structured way.
 # Why Use Git?
 ***Collaboration***

-If multiple people are working on the same project and need to collaborate on code, Git allows seamless integration and management of their work.
+Git allows multiple developers to work on the same project simultaneously without overwriting each other’s changes.
+Using branches, team members can work on different features or bug fixes in isolation and then merge their work into the main project when ready.
+It provides tools to resolve conflicts if two people modify the same part of the code.

+Example:
+Developer A works on a new feature, and Developer B fixes a bug.
+Both can work independently, and Git will help integrate their changes.

 ***Versioning***

+Git is a Version Control System (VCS) that tracks changes to your codebase over time.
+Each time you make a change and commit it, Git creates a snapshot of your project, allowing you to:
+• Revert to a previous state if something breaks.
+• Compare different versions of the code.
+• Identify when and by whom a change was made.

+Benefits of Versioning:

+• Traceability: You can see the entire history of changes and who made them.
+• Recovery: If you introduce a bug, you can roll back to a previous working version.
+• Experimentation: You can try new ideas on a separate branch without affecting the main codebase.

+Example:
+Version 1.0 of your project is stable, and you want to add a new feature.
+Using Git, you can branch out, develop the feature, and return to Version 1.0 anytime if needed.

 # Types of Version Control Systems

 # 1. Local Version Control
 In this system, developers save projects on their local machines.

-• Disadvantage: If the machine crashes, all files are lost.
+Disadvantage: If the machine crashes, all files are lost.

 # 2. Centralized Version Control System (CVCS)
 A central repository is used for collaboration.
 Developers copy the repository to their local machines, make changes, and commit these changes back to the central server.

 Advantages:
   •	Everyone has access to the central repository.
   •	Changes are visible to all collaborators after each commit.

 Disadvantages:
   •	If the central server goes down, all progress and access to the repository are lost.

 # 3. Distributed Version Control System (DVCS)
 Each user has a full copy of the repository, including the complete version history.

 Advantages:
   •	Local backups of the repository exist for every user.
   •	Collaboration is seamless, even if the central server goes down.